ForEvolve/forevolve.github.io/_posts/en/2017-10-02-design-patterns-web-api-service-and-repository-part-11.md

 1. `IEnumerable<NinjaEntity>` to `IEnumerable<Ninja>`

 #### Ninja
-In `Startup.ConfigureServices`, we will add the following:
+Here, to attack the core Ninja's services, in `Startup.ConfigureServices`, we will add the following:

 ``` csharp
 services.TryAddSingleton<INinjaService, NinjaService>();